Taxation in Azerbaijan: Taxes to the Road

 The taxable base for this type of tax constitutes the motor vehicles which are imported to the country by non-residents and are used for transportation, as well as all motor fuels, diesel that has been either produced or imported to Azerbaijan Republic for domestic use.
 Taxes for motor cars are calculated depending on engine cubic capacity and period of presence, for buses – number of seats and period of presence, for trucks – number of axis and period of presence.
 Generally, these taxes may vary from US$20 to US$2800 and higher.
 For transportation, delivering dangerous cargo there is specific procedure of calculation.

 Royalty (Mining Tax)

 These taxes are paid by physical entities and enterprises which extract mineral resources from the territory of Azerbaijan Republic, including area of Caspian Sea which belongs to the country.
 Tax rates for crude oil is 26%, natural gas – 20%, all types of metals – 3%.

 Simplified Tax

 Simplified tax is applicable to entities, whose volume of transactions does not exceed 200.000 AZN in 12 consecutive months.
-Gross volume of cash flows received in respect of goods and services provided is subject to taxation.
-Simplified tax rate for Baku is 4%, for other regions – 2%, for trading activities – 6%, for public catering activity – 8%.
+Gross volume of revenue received in respect of goods and services provided is subject to taxation.
+Simplified tax rate is – 2% (applicable when the annual revenue is below 200 000 azn); for public catering activity where the annual revenue is above 200 000 az – 8%.